People Want Us To Be Honest About Our Opinions On Their "Am I The Jerk?" Stories

 “NTJ

+Sometimes people need a reality check.
 That’s what you gave her about the essential oils.

 Yes, you need to work together financially, however, that also depends on how you have agreed to do things financially.
-Is it separate accounts and are you each responsible for a % of bills?

-with no income now is not the time to turn her nose up at a job, bills have got to get paid somehow, and sometimes you just have to suck it up, even if it’s not the job/field you want to be in, and I’m guessing your income can’t support you both, nor does it sound like there was any discussion that you would be covering her financial shortfall.
+Also… with no income now is not the time to turn her nose up at a job, bills have got to get paid somehow, and sometimes you just have to******* up, even if it’s not the job/field you want to be in, and I’m guessing your income can’t support you both, nor does it sound like there was any discussion that you would be covering her financial shortfall.

 Maybe you two should sit down and talk financially, does she have a rainy day fund?
 For these sorts of scenarios where she has no income or an emergency happens?
 I’m assuming not, but a good idea for you both to plan for these sorts of situations.